How to find internships in Europe

 Traipsing about Europe may seem like a cliché way to travel abroad and get your fill of vitamin C (for culture, of course).
 But, instead of strapping on your backpack and partying studying your way from country to country, break out of the mainstream and intern abroad in Europe!
 Interning in Europe is a meaningful experience that provides you with important things to do, places to go, and people to see, while leaving you with something much more significant than passport stamps and Instagram likes.

-So, instead of aimlessly floating down the lazy river transporting you from college life to adulting, check out our roundup of top internships, including summer and paid internships in Europe:
+So, instead of aimlessly floating down the lazy river transporting you from college life to adulting, check out our roundup of top internships, broken down by region, but also including summer and paid internships in Europe: